 If you are part of the construction industry, you’ve most likely come across BIM software (Building Information Modeling) before, with its value in the world of construction management software becoming more apparent each day.
 In fact, a recent study by Dodge Data and Analytics shows how it is taking the market by storm.

-Of the surveyed teams, 61% found that building information modeling software reduced project errors, 55% saw a decrease in time required for communication, and 52% reported higher quality projects.
-The numbers don’t lie; BIM software is rapidly becoming a must-have in the world of construction management.
+Of the surveyed teams, 61% found that BIM software reduced project errors, 55% saw a decrease in time required for communication, and 52% reported higher quality projects.
+The numbers don’t lie; BIM programs are rapidly becoming a must-have in the world of construction management.

-Narrowing down the field of BIM software solution vendors can be daunting.
+Narrowing down the field of software vendors can be daunting.
 Our comparison report can help put a spotlight on some of the top performing software packages.

 In this guide, we’ll cover a range of topics to help better prepare you to find a perfect fit.